 An affected app could automatically open websites designed to infect the device with a virus or show pop ups to gain personal information from the user in a phishing attempt.

-The latest bug allows malicious code hidden in online ads to break out of sandboxed iframes (a technology often used to load ad slots) and redirect the user to another site or show a popup on top of a legitimate site.
+The latest bug allows malicious code hidden in online ads to break out of sandboxes frames (a technology often used to load ad slots) and redirect the user to another site or show a popup on top of a legitimate site.
 The bug only impacts Chrome for iOS, and no other Chrome version to redirect users from legitimate sites to malicious sites.

 Therefore, it is best to update your iPhone with security software which is made available by McAfee, exclusively for iPhone users.

 One point worth making is that added security always speeds up the way of productivity.
 Security is always a compromise, but the added security is always worth the small downsides that come from it.
-Enjoy peace of mind on every device you use with McAfee Activate.
+Enjoy peace of mind on every device you use with McAfee.com/activate.